 Before enrolling in 300-level English courses, English majors must complete two lower division ENG courses as described in the prerequisites section of the Requirements for the Major section of the catalog.
-ENG 300 or 301 is a prerequisite for most 400-level courses.
+Students must complete USEM 103.
+ENG 301 is a prerequisite for most 400-level courses.
 Any exceptions require instructor consent.
-Graduate students registering for 500-level courses require either the stated prerequisites or their equivalents.
+Graduate students registering for 500-level courses require the stated prerequisites, their equivalents, or instructor permission.

 * A combined maximum of 8 credit hours of ENG 405, 407 and 409 may be applied to the major.